 Recently, some drawing students were flipping through my sketchbook and they spotted a page with some watercolor lettering.
 “Hey,” one of them said.
 “When are you going to teach this?”
 Well, inspired by that student (and by emails from wonderful people all over the world who asked the same question) I put together my first online class… Drawn & Decorated Watercolor Lettering.
 The first course launched this summer, and a second session began in November.
-It is now drawing to a close with students all over the world.
+A third one started in March… It is now drawing to a close with students all over the world.
 It has been a happy journey.

 Over the past few weeks, I’ve been receiving emails from folks who missed the earlier sessions.
 The requests are piling up, and so I have decided to repeat the course — which is work-at-your-own-speed with a roomy four-month window for completion.
 (You could take off an entire month and still have plenty of extra time to finish the classes without ever feeling rushed.)

 Absolutely no previous experience is necessary.
 In 10 lessons, you’ll learn tips, tricks and techniques for creating beautiful letters.
 We’ll be drawing and decorating letters with user-friendly materials including watercolor, Pigma Micron pens, pencils and a brush.
-The supply list is short and simple (you probably already have some of it) and the list will be sent to you upon registration.
+Click the two links below for a printable copy of the supply list:

 Our adventure in hand-lettering will include: